 Features deprecated or no longer supported

 As with previous CRM releases, Microsoft have added new features and remove other items from their supported configurations list to keep current with technology, and allow the best product possible.

 The QGate Knowledgebase article Deprecation of unsupported configurations in CRM Online 2015 Update details the items no longer supported in the latest version of Microsoft Dynamics CRM 2015.

 There is a fine line between adding new features and changing the entire look and feel of a product.
 With the latest release of Microsoft Dynamics CRM 2015, this line has not been crossed.

 There are plenty of new features that will improve the day to day work for many users specifically for Marketing and Sales, and yet the same look and feel remains unchanged.

-Further information is available from Microsoft by visiting their Get ready for the next release page.
+Further information is available by visiting our Microsoft Dynamics CRM 2015 page.